Institute for Advanced Study of Human Sexuality

-The Institute for Advanced Study of Human Sexuality (IASHS) was a private, non-accredited, for-profit graduate school and resource center for the field of sexology in San Francisco, California.
+The Institute for Advanced Study of Human Sexuality (IASHS) was a private, unaccredited, for-profit graduate school and resource center for the field of sexology in San Francisco, California.
 It was established in 1976 and closed in 2018.
 Degree and certificate programs focused on public health, sex therapy, and sexological research.

 The institute developed out of research in the 1960s highlighting the general lack of understanding and formal training in human sexuality.
 Its library and archives were a collection of adult films, academic sexological and erotological resources, and sex therapy training materials.

-Like all postsecondary schools in California, IASHS was required by California law to register with the State of California Bureau for Private Postsecondary Education (BPPE), an anti-fraud, anti-diploma mill unit of the California Department of Consumer Affairs.
+Like all post-secondary schools in California, IASHS was required by California law to register with the State of California Bureau for Private Postsecondary Education (BPPE), an anti-fraud, anti-diploma mill unit of the California Department of Consumer Affairs.
 IASHS had BPPE "approval to operate", which means that IASHS met the minimum legal standards for "offering bona fide instruction by qualified faculty".
 That approval was discontinued in 2014.
 In 2017, the institute's attempt to restart operations was denied.